 We make reasonable accommodations when necessary for all employees and/or applicants with disabilities, provided the individual is otherwise qualified to perform the essential functions of the job.
-Such individuals are encouraged to discuss their need for a reasonable accommodation with the Human Resources ManagerDirector of HR, IT and Risk-(See Section 1-3).
+Such individuals are encouraged to discuss their need for a reasonable accommodation with the <a href="https://doi.org/10.1001/jobs.2001/j

-The Human Resources Office has overall responsibility for this policy and maintains reporting and monitoring procedures.
-Employees' questions or concerns should be referred to the Human Resources ManagerDirector of HR, IT and Risk.-If the employee is uncomfortable reporting to the Human Resources ManagerDirector of HR, IT and Risk,-the employee should report to the Executive Director.
+The Human Resources Office Department has overall responsibility for this policy and maintains reporting and monitoring procedures.
+Employees' questions or concerns should be referred to the Human Resources Manager Director of HR, IT and Risk.-If the employee is uncomfortable reporting to the Human Resources Manager Director of HR, IT and Risk, the employee should report to the Executive Director.